hadmacker/campaign_pm/act3.md

 [The Fence](./mob_thefence.md)

+# Conversation with The Fence

-# I kow of this Pearson.
+## I kow of this Pearson.
 He had asked me to broker a deal for an artifact of immense danger and power, but was unable to provide evidence he had it.

-# I'm not surprised he was murdered.
+## I'm not surprised he was murdered.
 My impression of him was, as we say, "Swimming with the Sharks."

-# I was not involved with Pearson's murder.
+## I was not involved with Pearson's murder.

-# Would you know anything about said artifact?
+## Would you know anything about said artifact?
 It would be a shame if it was lost to... uncivilized hands.

-# I am both everyone's best friend and everyone's worst enemy.
+## I am both everyone's best friend and everyone's worst enemy.
 There are countless rooms in this mansion that you wish to never see and might never escape if you do.
 And I could open every one of their doors directly here with the simplest incantation.

-# Artifact has been shielded from divination magic and magical interference.
+## Artifact has been shielded from divination magic and magical interference.
 This is one of the tricks allowing me to reside here uninterrupted all these years.
+It is also one of the reasons I rely on associates to find said item.

-# Before the party leaves (or depending on what they ask): I want what Pearson promised me, if it's true.
+# Before the party leaves (or depending on what they ask)

+## The Fence: I want what Pearson promised me, if it's true.

 As a symbol of our new found partnership, I will give you Pearson's murderer.

 The Fence raises his left hand into the air, palm up.
 As he does so, he appears to pull an orb wrapped in silk out of thin air.
 He places it suspended in mid-air in front of him and unwraps the silk to reveal a glowing crystal ball, emitting a soft, pulsing light.